Coronavirus Found In China Prisons, As Cases Spike In South Korea

 In South Korea, officials on Thursday said the number of cases had doubled in a 24-hour period.
 On Friday they confirmed another 100 cases, bringing the total there to 204.

 Among those infected were scores of members of the religious sect Shincheonji Church of Jesus.
-The infection was traced to a 61-year-old woman who apparently spread the virus to congregants as she attended church services before being diagnosed.
+The infection was traced to a 61-year-old woman who apparently spread the virus as she attended church services before being diagnosed.

-Meanwhile, in the central Ukrainian town of Novi Sanzhary, where coronavirus evacuees arrived from China, angry residents chanted "Shame on you!", scuffled with police and hurled stones at six buses carrying masked passengers on their way to a two-week quarantine.
+Meanwhile, in the central Ukrainian town of Novi Sanzhary, where coronavirus evacuees arrived from China, angry residents chanted "Shame on you," scuffled with police and hurled stones at six buses carrying masked passengers on their way to a two-week quarantine.
 The residents blocked a road to a medical facility where the evacuees were to be housed.

 Authorities said the group, which included 45 Ukrainians and 27 foreign nationals, had been screened for the virus before being allowed to fly from Wuhan, China, the disease epicenter.
 None had tested positive or shown signs of COVID-19, officials insisted.

-Prime Minister Oleksiy Honcharuk, Health Minister Zoriana Skaletska and Interior Minister Arsen Avakov traveled to Novi Sanzhary to talk to the residents.
+Ukrainian Prime Minister Oleksiy Honcharuk, Health Minister Zoriana Skaletska and Interior Minister Arsen Avakov traveled to Novi Sanzhary to talk to the residents.

-When Avakov pointed out that none of the evacuees was infected, one person replied "So far," according to BBC.
+When Avakov pointed out that none of the evacuees was infected, one person replied "so far," according to BBC.

 "Isn't there any other place in Ukraine ... that is located in more or less remote villages or in far-off areas where there is no threat to population?" another resident, Yuriy Dzyubenko, was quoted by Reuters as saying.

-President Volodymr Zelenskiy called for calm and warned against the danger of "forgetting that we are all human."
+President Volodymyr Zelenskiy called for calm and warned against the danger of "forgetting that we are all human."

 NPR's Jason Beaubien in Hong Kong, Emily Feng in Beijing and Anthony Kuhn in Seoul contributed to this report.